UncoderIO/Uncoder_IO/README.md

 We are genuinely grateful to security professionals who contribute their time, expertise, and creativity to evolve the Uncoder open-source project.

 # :briefcase: Licenses
+Uncoder IO Comunity Edition is licensed under Apache 2.0.
+Enterprise Edition features that are released publicly can be used non-commercially.
+A commercial use is complimentary with SaaS license.
 Please see [LICENSE](https://github.com/UncoderIO/UncoderIO/blob/main/LICENSE/) for details on the Uncoder IO licensing.

 # :book: Resources & Useful Links
 [Uncoder IO](https://uncoder.io/) - free online translation engine for RootA, Sigma, and IOC-based queries